 When the X-Pro2 falls short is the reds — there’s fewer red pixels & they’re spread further apart than on a Bayer.
 While every green pixel on a Bayer has 2 red pixels from which to derive color information, on the Fuji, each green pixel has only 1 red pixel from which to infer colors.
 This means skin tones can end up a bit “waxy” and areas with heavy red detail (like the model’s hair) can get lost.

 This is mostly a concern for portrait photographers, though.

 Also the sharpening algorithms in the X-Pro2 are strikingly similar to the sharpening algorithms of the Sigma Merrill camera (but also very different).
 I make a direct comparison of them here.

 Different cameras have different personalities, and I use each in different ways that makes sense with their personality.

 For me the best all-around camera that I own is the Fuji X-Pro2.
 The colors are great right out of the camera.
-The 24 megapixels are “good enough” unless you’re pixel peeping or need to crop.
-(Heck the 16 megapixel files from the X-Pro1 are “good enough” for most situations.)
+The 24 megapixels are “good enough” unless you’re pixel peeping or need to crop, and they’ve got a Merrill quality to them.